 Faculty Advisory Committee

-Katherine D. Kinzler is a Professor of Psychology and Deputy Dean in the Division of the Social Sciences at the University of Chicago.
+Katherine D. Kinzler is a Professor and Chair of the Department of Psychology in the Division of the Social Sciences at the University of Chicago.
 She first joined the University of Chicago faculty in 2008 as a Neubauer Family Assistant Professor.
 She spent 2015-2019 at Cornell, where she was most recently Chair of the Department of Psychology.
 Her research sits at the intersection of developmental and social psychology.
 Her work focuses on the origins of prejudice and ingroup/outgroup thinking, with an emphasis on understanding how language and accent mark social groups.
 Her research has been funded by the National Institutes of Health and the John Templeton Foundation.
 Her work has appeared regularly in the New York Times and other media outlets, and she was named a “Young Scientist,” one of 50 scientists under age 40 recognized by the World Economic Forum.
 Her first book, How You Say It (2020), is geared toward a general audience.

 Paul Cheney is a professor in the Department of History.
 His research focuses primarily on old regime France and its colonial empire, though the unifying element of Cheney’s work is an interest in early modern capitalism, and in particular the problem of how modern social and political forms gestated within traditional society.
 Old regime France serves as an excellent case study in this problem because of the way in which it combined real economic dynamism with deep-seated political and social impediments to growth.
 He addresses France’s integration into a globalized early modern economy in a methodology diverse way, drawing on intellectual, economic, and social history.